Blake Rolan joined the University of Cincinnati football staff as the wide receivers coach in 2013.

 He began his coaching career at Kentucky Country Day from 2004-07, serving as both assistant head coach and offensive coordinator.

 Rolan is married to the former Bennett Sumner.
-They have a son, Houston.
+They have a son, Houston and daughter, Liza Reed.